11 tips for doing business with European apparel buyers

 Although there are no standard discounts, promotions or other incentives in the apparel industry, some buyers may request discount percentages, such as ‘no claim’, ‘marketing costs’ and ‘end-of-year bonus’.
 Expect requests for discount percentages between 1% and 5% per discount.
 Do not forget that you need to include such special discounts in your costing.

 There are no standard gross profit margins for garment manufacturers.
 This does not mean you can always calculate any gross profit margin you like.
 Try to keep your margin realistic.
-Expect anything between 12% for a big order for a value retailer, such as Primark, for example, to 45% for a small order of 100 pieces, for instance, for a small brand.
-Anything above 45% is only realistic in the B2C-business.
+Expect anything between 12% for a big order for a value retailer, to 45% for a small order of 100 pieces for a small brand.
 Try to calculate at least 20% on the FOB (Free on Board) price for any order that covers your minimum order quantity (MOQ).

 What to include in a costing sheet

 Most buyers will ask for FOB delivery.
 This means that you need to produce the end product and use a nominated supplier for shipment.
 It is important to check the shipping costs and delivery times of these suppliers before you send the buyer your price quotation.
 Nominated suppliers are often more expensive than your own.